chuckrfields/codequiz/README.md

-# Code Quiz
+# Javascript Code Quiz
-This is a timed coding quiz with multiple-choice questions.
+This is a timed Javascript coding quiz with multiple-choice questions.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story